 During your intake call, you’ll also have the opportunity to schedule your first appointment.
 We offer virtual and in-person appointments for your convenience.

-- Our telehealth services are available in California, Florida, Maryland, North Carolina, South Carolina, Virginia, and Washington DC.
+- Our virtual services are available in California, Florida, Maryland, North Carolina, South Carolina, Virginia, and Washington DC.

 - Our in-person services are available in California, Florida, Maryland, North Carolina, South Carolina, Virginia, and Washington DC.